Mermade/widdershins/README.md

 * anticlockwise;
 * helping you produce static documentation from your OpenApi / Swagger 2.0 definition

 Widdershins supports the `x-code-samples` [vendor-extension](https://github.com/Rebilly/ReDoc/blob/master/docs/redoc-vendor-extensions.md#operation-object-vendor-extensions) to completely customise your documentation.
-Alternatively, you can edit the default code-samples in the `templates` sub-directory.
+Alternatively, you can edit the default code-samples in the `templates` sub-directory, or override them using the `user_templates` option to specify a directory containing your templates.

 ### To install